UTD-FAST-Lab/Featured-Bench-Artifacts/README.md

   - **generate_prog_magic.py**: Generates the C source code for each benchmark program under the `MAGICS`, `MAGICL`, and `MAGICD` groups.
   - **generate_prog_checksum.py**: Generates the C source code for each benchmark program under the `CHECKSUMC` and `CHECKSUMD` groups.

+The `experiments` directory contains 13 sub-directories, 12 of which correspond to a fuzzer or its variants.
+In total, we evaluate 11 fuzzers, including `AFL`, `AFLFast`, `AFL++`, `Honggfuzz`, `EcoFuzz`, `MOpt`, `FairFuzz`, `TortoiseFuzz`, `Memlock`, `RedQueen`, and `Laf-Intel`.

+_Note: AFL and AFLFast share one directory.
+AFL uses the exploit power schedule, AFLFast uses the fast power schedule.
+Memlock has two variants: Heap and Stack.
+TorotiseFuzz has two variants: bb and loop._

+The additional sub-directory, `testfuzz`, is provided for testing purpose for the _Getting Started_ evaluation, which reuses the `AFL++` docker image.
+There a small benchmark, `testbench`, inside the `testfuzz` directory, which contains 1 benchmark program `COMP_W2_D4_B1` and a `seed` directory with 1 seed input file.

+Inside each fuzzer directory, there is a `coverage` sub-directory, a `build.sh` script, a `Dockerfile`, and a `report.py` script:
+  - **coverage**: Contains a `coverage.sh` script that collects the coverage information.
+  - **build.sh**: Compiles the benchmark programs, build the docker image, runs the fuzzer inside the docker container, and generates the final report.
+  - **Dockerfile**: Contains the instructions to build the docker image for each fuzzer.
+  - **report.py**: Extracts the coverage information from the fuzzer output and generates final reports.

+_Note: For ecofuzz, there is an additional script `static_module.sh` to aid in its fuzzing process._

 ### Requirements

 The evaluation of this artifact does not require specific hardware.
 However, the following software and hardware specifications are recommended: